KaiFormosa/Data_Warehouse_Concepts_Design_and_Data_Integration/README.md

 - Reflect on the role of change data, refresh constraints, refresh frequency trade-offs, and data quality goals in data integration process design
 - Perform operations on pivot tables to satisfy typical business analysis requests using prominent open source software

-There are 5 modules in this course.
+There are 5 modules in this program.
 Each folder in this repository is a collection of the working and data files for the assignment in each module.

 ---